TABLE OF CONTENTS

 So you’re ready to jump into the $2.5 trillion IT tank with the other tech support sharks and swim?
-Have you decided to target the business sector or direct to consumer?
+Have you decided to target the business sector or direct to the consumer?
 The infrastructure and processes for these targets are different and require specific attention to remain effective.
-Because the industry changes so frequently and is growing so quickly, there would not be much time to grow and scale your business efficiently if you are being pulled in multiple directions.
+Because the industry changes so frequently and is growing so quickly, there would not be much time to start, grow, and scale your tech support business efficiently if you are being pulled in multiple directions.
 So, step one is to answer the original two questions.
 Step two is understanding the nuances of B2B or B2C tech support services.
-Then, step three is finding a way to secure a tech support merchant account so that you can provide credit card processing for your customers.
+Then, step three is finding a way to secure a high risk merchant account so that you can provide credit card processing for your customers.
+Additionally, it’s important to consider whether your business should support B2B payment processing.

 Step One: Finding Your Niche in Tech Support